About Adoption Rhode Island

 01

 Every family has their ups and downs, especially when helping children heal from trauma.
-Through provision of our adoptive family stabilization and preservation program, we provided more than 500 clinical sessions and well over 300 supportive case management calls, resulting in 100% of post-adopt families remaining together.
+Through provision of our adoptive family stabilization and preservation program, we provided more than 500 clinical sessions and well over 300 supportive case management calls, offering families the tools and guidance to maintain a healthy long-lasting relationship together.

 Delivering High Quality Services